cofenberg/unrimp/Example/Examples/Readme.txt

 		- Root signature
 		- Graphics pipeline state object (PSO)
 		- Framebuffer object (FBO) used for render to texture
-		- General Purpose Computation on Graphics Processing Unit (GPGPU) by using the renderer interface and shaders without having any output window
+		- General Purpose Computation on Graphics Processing Unit (GPGPU) by using the renderer interface and shaders without having any output window (also known as headless rendering)
 	- "InstancedCubes" demonstrates:
 		- Vertex buffer object (VBO)
 		- Vertex array object (VAO)